connormorley/WSL2_offensive_deployment/README.md

 # Scripts
 full_script.ps1           - A clearly outlined script in order to perform WSL2 persistence deployment in Windows 10 OS

 resident_file_script.ps1  - An adaptation of the full script.
 This version of the full script has been trimmed and reconstrcuted to be below 1KB.
-This means when stored on a system (if you write to disk) it is stored as a resident file, this means the contents are stored entirelty in the MFT and not an a memory address.
+This means when stored on a system (if you write to disk) it is stored as a resident file, this means the contents are stored entirelty in the MFT and not at a memory address.
 Can make analysis if you delete post execuition more difficult

 # Full Paper
 https://drive.google.com/file/d/1LTk3nf3RLOwrfli7uAGFZe_tNw5yfZ9h/view?usp=sharing